 Be enrolled, have completed or verify transfer credit for A&P I or Human Anatomy for

 four credit hours with a minimum grade of “C”.
-If you take A&P I, you complete the
+If students take A&P I, they complete

-sequence with A&P II.
-If you take Human Anatomy, you must complete the sequence with
+the sequence with A&P II.
+If students take Human Anatomy, they must complete the sequence

-Human Physiology.
-Taking one course from each sequence will not fulfill the requirement.
+with Human Physiology.
+Taking one course from each sequence won't fulfill the requirement.

-If you have been employed in the health care field, or have had patient-care contact
+If students have been employed in the health care field or have had patient-care contact

 through a health program, submit supporting documentation with the Nursing Application.